 Virtual Functions and Polymorphism

-In the previous chapter, we covered single inheritance—a derived class inherits members from a base class and can extend them with new behaviors.
-But inheritance alone only solves half the problem: if we use a base class pointer to operate on a derived class object, we always end up calling the base class version of the function, which severely limits the expressiveness of inheritance.
-Virtual functions are the key to completing the other half—they make it possible to "call a derived class implementation through a base class interface," and this is runtime polymorphism.
+In the previous chapter, we learned about single inheritance—where a derived class inherits members from a base class and can extend new behaviors on top of that.
+However, inheritance only solves half the problem: if we use a base class pointer to manipulate a derived class object, the function called is always the base class version, which severely limits the expressiveness of inheritance.
+Virtual functions are the key to completing the puzzle—they make it possible to "call derived class implementations via a base class interface," which is known as runtime polymorphism.

-Today, we are going to sit down and thoroughly understand this: what exactly virtual does, why override should always be written, how the vtable the compiler sets up behind the scenes works, and what kind of disaster forgetting to write a virtual destructor can bring.
+Today, we will sit down and thoroughly understand this: what exactly virtual does, why override should always be written, how the vtable generated by the compiler behind the scenes works, and what kind of disaster can occur if you forget to write a virtual destructor.

-A World Without virtual — The "Nearsightedness" of Base Class Pointers
+The World Without virtual—The "Nearsightedness" of Base Class Pointers

 Let's face the problem head-on.
-Suppose we have a simple shape class hierarchy:
+Suppose we have a simple class hierarchy for shapes:

 class Shape {